Canonical graph decompositions via local separations: Local separations

-An \defn{$X$-edge} means an edge with both endvertices in~$X$.
-An \defn{$r$-local $X$-walk} in $G$ is an $X$-walk in some short cycle in~$G$ or an $X$-walk consisting of a single $X$-edge; an $r$-local $X$-walk which is a path is called an \defn{$r$-local $X$-path}.
+An \defn{$X$-edge} is an edge with both endvertices in~$X$; note that $X$-edges are not in $\partial X$.
+An \defn{$r$-local $X$-walk} in $G$ is an $X$-walk in some short cycle in~$G$, one of length $\leq r$, or an $X$-walk consisting of a single $X$-edge; an $r$-local $X$-walk which is a path is called an \defn{$r$-local $X$-path}.
 We remark that a non-trivial reduced $r$-local $X$-walk is either an $r$-local $X$-path or a walk once around a short cycle that meets $X$ in precisely its base vertex.
 The \defn{$r$-local components at~$X$} in $G$ are the equivalence classes of the transitive closure of the relation on $\partial X$ defined by letting

-It is immediate from the definition that every $r$-local component at $X$ is included in some componental cut at~$X$.
-We further note that every $r$-local $X$-walk meets every $r$-local component at $X$ in precisely 0 or 2 edges, and thus every short cycle meets every $r$-local component at $X$ in an even number of edges.
+The $r$-local components at $X$ thus further partition the componental cuts at~$X$.
+Every $r$-local $X$-walk meets every $r$-local component at $X$ in precisely its first and last edge or in none, and thus

+We remark that, if a short cycle $O$ meets $X$ in two vertices, then $O$ splits into edge-disjoint $r$-local $X$-paths.

 We call $X\se V(G)$ an \defn{$r$-local separator} of $G$ if there are at least two $r$-local components at~$X$.
-Every separator of $G$ is an $r$-local separator.
-A new example is depicted in \cref{fig:OcomponentsExample}.
-The size of an $r$-local separator is its \defn{order}.
+For the right intuition, note that the qualification of being `$r$-local' refers to the way in which $X$ `separates' (namely, only locally), not to the position of $X$ in $G$.
+In particular, every separator of $G$ is also an $r$-local separator. \cref{fig:OcomponentsExample} shows an example of an $r$-local separator that is not a (global) separator.
+The size of an $r$-local separator, which we note cannot be zero, is its \defn{order}.
 An $r$-local separator of order~$k$ is also called an \defn{$r$-local $k$-separator.}

+Our aim in introducing local separations was that, for every $r$, the relevant $r$-local $k$-separations of $G$ should lift to (global) $k$-separations of $G_r$.
+Before we discuss lifting properties, let us show that the $r$-local separations of $G_r$ (to which we hope our $r$-local separation of $G$ will lift) are indeed (global) separations of $G_r$ -- as long as they are relevant in the following natural sense of being 'locally tight'.
-An $r$-local component $F$ at $X$ is \defn{tight} if every vertex in~$X$ is incident to some edge in~$F$.
-We say that an $r$-local separator is \defn{tight} if there are at least two tight $r$-local components at~$X$.

-\begin{example} Even though we have noted above that a separator $X$ is also an $r$-local separator, $X$ being tight as a separator need not imply that $X$ is tight as an $r$-local separator, see \cref{fig:TightGlobalNotLocal}. \end{example}
+Let us call an $r$-local component $F$ at $X$ \defn{tight} if every vertex in~$X$ is incident with some edge in~$F$, and let us call an $r$-local separator \defn{tight} if there are at least two tight $r$-local components at~$X$.
+Note that although every separator is also an $r$-local separator, it can be tight as a separator but not as an $r$-local separator, see \cref{fig:TightGlobalNotLocal}.
+Conversely, an $r$-local separator need not be a separator, but if it is, then the tightness of the $r$-local separator clearly implies the tightness of the separator.
+In the $r$-local cover these notions coincide: